-- Technical proficiency is required of market researchers in order to collect and analyze data using software and other tools.
+- Technical proficiency is required of market researchers to collect and analyze data using software and other tools.

-Although there isn't a single path to becoming a market researcher, there are a number of educational and training programs that can help you get ready for a job in this industry.
+Although there isn't a single path to becoming a market researcher, there are several educational and training programs that can help you get ready for a job in this industry.

 The majority of market researchers hold a bachelor's degree in a related subject, like marketing, business, or statistics.